tlwilliams895/gis-devops/src/topics/docker/walkthrough.rst

   TODO: rewrite in node / express should we split docker and docker-compose into separate docker (advanced) topics?
-    docker basic can deal with Dockerfiles and CLI fundamentals docker compose can deal with with networking, multiple containers and othe advanced bits
+    docker basic can deal with Dockerfiles and CLI fundamentals docker compose can deal with with networking, multiple containers and other advanced bits

 ============================
 Walkthrough: Intro to Docker